CloudNativeCzechia/cloudy-thursday/README.md

 You can either suggest the topic that interests you or you can propose to be a co-host for the episode and discuss a particular topic with us.

+You can also jump to the [discussions](https://github.com/CloudNativeCzechia/cloudy-thursday/discussions) where you can ask a question, ask for help or just discuss what is on you mind.
+Do not hesitate to tell us your thought on what you want to see and what not.

 ---

 2020 [Cloud Native Czechia](https://cloudnative.cz/en)